michellesh/michellesh/_posts/2022-04-04-building-a-tree-of-light-prototype.md

 ## Code!

+Setting each disc to a different color involved figuring out how to map LEDs from pins to discs.
 I ended up making one big long array of the LEDs for each disc chained together.
 Then I created a simple `struct` for each disc that stored a pointer to that disc's LEDs, so I can access them per-disc.

 Defining the FastLED array.
 Just a big list of all LEDs chained together: